DavidAppleyard.com

 A diary is a book with a separate space for every day of the year so you can write what you have done or are planning to do each day.

-Dependent means relying or depending on something/somebody.
+Dependent means relying or depending on something or somebody.

 (1) Tahiti is a dependency of France.

-(3) In AmE, a dependency is a smaller building, such as a stable, that is an adjunct to a larger one.
+(3) In AmE, a dependency is a smaller building, such as a stable, that is an

 desert + dessert The Sahara is a desert in north Africa.